-In the longer-term, we expect that we will need to mandate all suppliers to settle their customers on a half-hourly basis to realise the full benefits.
+In the longer-term, we expect we will need to mandate all suppliers to settle their customers on a half-hourly basis to realise the full benefits.
 We will be taking forward work on mandatory HHS in 2017-18 through a Significant Code Review.
 This work will be supported by the development of a full Impact Assessment of the move to mandatory HHS, outlining the costs and benefits of reform.
+We consulted on our plan for mandatory HHS in November 2016, and held a workshop for stakeholders in January 2017.
+We are reviewing the responses to our consultation, as well as views collected at the workshop and from responses to the consultation on this Forward Work Programme.
+We will be reviewing our plan in the light of this stakeholder input, and will publish a revised plan alongside a launch of the Significant Code Review in Q1 2017-18.